 Mild sunshine today and Wednesday; Snow possible Thursday

-High temps will be in the 30s for most of the next week

 ROCHESTER, Minn.
-(KTTC) – Cold air is settling into the region today on the heels of the storm system that brought March-like rain to the area on Monday, but even so, temperatures will remain quite a bit warmer than the seasonal average.
-Expect plenty of bright sunshine for most of the day with temperatures holding steady in the low 30s which is several degrees warmer than the mid-20s that would be typical for early February.
-A raw westerly breeze will reach 20 miles per hour at times, especially in the morning, keeping wind chills in the low 20s.
+(KTTC) – Cold air is settling into the region today on the heels of the storm system that brought March-like warmth and rain to the area on Monday, but the abundance of sunshine we’re enjoying is offsetting that by keeping temperatures generally steady near 30 degrees.
+That’s several degrees colder than Monday’s readings, but still quite a bit warmer than the seasonal average.
+A raw westerly breeze will reach 20 miles per hour at times keeping wind chills in the low 20s.

 High pressure will move in from the Plains tonight and with clear skies and light winds in the area, temperatures will drop to the low 20s.